 - 100 g Butter salt

 To make the chicken stock place all the ingredients in a large, deep-bottomed pan.
-Add the cold water and bring to the boil, skim, then turn the heat down to a simmer.
+Add the cold water and bring to a boil, skim, then turn the heat down to a simmer.
 Continue to simmer gently for 3-4 hours, skimming as necessary, until it looks clear and slightly amber in colour, then pass the stock through a fine sieve.

-To prepare the risotto pre-heat the oven to 200 C. Place the beetroot on an oven tray and toss with a sprig of thyme and 1 tablespoons of olive oil, 1 tablespoon of butter and pinch of salt.
+To prepare the risotto pre-heat the oven to 200 C. Place the beetroot on an oven tray and toss with a sprig of thyme and 1 tablespoon of olive oil, 1 tablespoon of butter and a pinch of salt.
 Roast for 20 minutes.
 Puree two-thirds of the roasted beetroot and keep the rest aside.